junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Is that your version of 'waiting two thousand years'?"
 Rory detects the tone acutely.

 Dean widens his eyes, a little surprised at the way he put it, but thinking it through...
-"Actually now that you said it," he says slowly, surprised again, this time at how accurate the analogy actually is.
+"Actually, now that you said it," he says slowly, surprised again, this time at how accurate the analogy actually is.
 "Yes, it is."

 "I just couldn't leave the place until I found him, but then I almost lost him again because he didn't want to be saved.
 If the angels didn't save him, he didn't come back to me again, I don't know what I'd do."
 Dean grimaces, doesn't know why he starts telling this stranger -- maybe already a friend now?
 Since they've been sharing stories -- the things between him and Cas, but what the hell, they might die any moment anyway.
 Better than stew in the dark and horror.